Chart Color Schemes

 Flagstone (East) - Riverbend is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Flagstone (East) - Riverbend's dwelling structure, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings.
-This compares to Brisbane metro's 97.3% houses and 2.8% other dwellings.
-Home ownership in Flagstone (East) - Riverbend was at 17.8%, with mortgaged dwellings at 66.3% and rented ones at 15.9%.
-The median monthly mortgage repayment was $1,950, below Brisbane metro's average of $2,000.
-Median weekly rent in the area was $410, compared to Brisbane metro's $390.
-Nationally, Flagstone (East) - Riverbend's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Dwelling structure in Flagstone (East) - Riverbend, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings.
+In Brisbane metro, this was 97.3% houses and 2.8% other dwellings.
+Home ownership in Flagstone (East) - Riverbend stood at 17.8%, with mortgaged dwellings at 66.3% and rented ones at 15.9%.
+The median monthly mortgage repayment was $1,950, lower than Brisbane metro's $2,000.
+Median weekly rent in the area was $410, slightly higher than Brisbane metro's $390.
+Nationally, Flagstone (East) - Riverbend's mortgage repayments were higher at $1,950 compared to Australia's average of $1,863, while rents were also higher at $410 against the national figure of $375.

 Frequently Asked Questions - Housing